-Tony's father Sam, abducted by aliens three years earlier, returns to earth and seeks out his wife and son, but Rachel has since been living with Joe and the reunion is awkward.
-Joe doesn't trust Sam, and Rachel can't quite decide what her feelings are for her two men.
-Sam is not the same as when he left, and he begins affecting Tony in frightening ways.
+Tony's father Sam's abducted by aliens.
+3 years earlier, he returns to earth and seeks his wife and son, but she's been living with someone else.
+After an awkward reunion, Sam's not the same as when he left, and he begins affecting Tony in frightening ways.

 Ed Sutton <email@example.com>

 A brutal excursion in terror

 In the prologue, Tony and Sam are seen together before Sam's abduction.
 The movie then fast forwards to three years later.
 Despite this, Tony doesn't seem to have aged at all but since the prologue is a dream of Tony's, he can have the same age in the dream and in real life, even if three years have passed since the events shown in the dream.
 See more

 Mr. Knight?
 It's Mrs. Philips here from number six.
 I wondered if you'd go check out my apartment for me.
 Tony and Analise are there on their own, and I can't get through.